Sign in

 Children’s Rights

-By working to prevent gender-based violence, ESAS plays an important role in contributing to the protection of children’s rights under the United Nations Convention on the Rights of the Child (UNCRC), which applies to all children up to the age of 18.
+By working to prevent gender-based violence (GBV), Equally Safe at School (ESAS) plays an important role in contributing to the protection of children’s rights under the United Nations Convention on the Rights of the Child (UNCRC), which applies to all children up to the age of 18.

 The Convention has 54 articles that cover all aspects of a child’s life and set out the civil, political, economic, social and cultural rights that all children everywhere are entitled to.
 It also explains how adults and governments must work together to make sure all children can enjoy all their rights.

-The rights which relate particularly to gender inequality and gender-based violence are:
+The rights which relate particularly to gender inequality and GBV are:

 UNICEF Rights Respecting Schools Award